yenarievilo/controle-financeiro-anual/README.md

-# controle-financeiro-anual
+# Personal Finance Tracker

-App web para controle de gastos mensais, parcelas e cálculo de salário líquido.
+A web app for tracking monthly expenses, installments, and net salary calculation.

-## Funcionalidades
+## Features

-- Lançamento de gastos por categoria
-- Controle de compras parceladas
-- Cálculo de salário líquido (Com os Descontos em Folha)
+- Expense tracking by category
+- Installment purchase control
+- Net salary calculation
-- Sincronização via Supabase
+- Cloud sync via Supabase
-- Modo offline com cache local
+- Offline mode with local cache

 ## Stack

-- HTML/CSS/JS puro (sem framework)
+- Vanilla HTML/CSS/JS (no framework)
 - Supabase (PostgreSQL + REST API)

-## Segurança
+## Security

-Este projeto utiliza a `publishable key` do Supabase exposta no frontend.
-Este comportamento é intencional e documentado pela própria plataforma para aplicações client-side.
+This project uses Supabase's `publishable key` exposed in the frontend — an intentional pattern explicitly documented by Supabase for client-side applications.

-A proteção dos dados é feita via **Row Level Security (RLS)** diretamente no banco de dados, com policies que isolam o acesso por `device_id` via request header.
+Data protection is enforced via **Row Level Security (RLS)** at the database level, with policies that isolate access by `device_id` through a request header.